kapsklok/Bubbles/README.md

 # Bubbles
-Screensaver-like application which spawns bubbles to float up the screen
+Screensaver-like processing application which spawns bubbles to float up the screen

 Spawns bubblers which in turn spawn bubbles at a maximum rate until the maximum number of bubbles are on screen